14 Interesting Facts About Self Driving Cars

 Safety

-94 percent of serious car accidents are caused by human error, so the NHTSA believes that autonomous vehicles could be safer by removing human drivers and their potential mistakes.
+Most serious car accidents are caused by human error, so the NHTSA believes that autonomous vehicles could be safer by removing human drivers and eliminating their potential mistakes.

 Economic and societal benefits